WomensLaw serves and supports all survivors.

 (2) An actor commits aggravated sexual exploitation of a minor if the actor:

-(b) knowingly produces child sexual abuse material; or
+(a) knowingly distributes or produces child sexual abuse material; or

-(c) is the minor’s parent or legal guardian and knowingly consents to or permits the minor to be sexually exploited as described in Subsection (2)(a) or (b) or Section 76-5b-201.
+(b) is the minor’s parent or legal guardian and knowingly consents to or permits the minor to be sexually exploited as described in Subsection (2)(a) or Section 76-5b-201.

 (b) If an actor is under 18 years old at the time of the offense, a violation of Subsection (2) is a second degree felony.